eleni-chr/Signal-Processing-And-Analysis/README.md

 **GaussianFilter:** This function takes as input a [1xN] vector x, which represents a signal, and a scalar sigma.
 It convolves x with a Gaussian with standard deviation sigma.
 The function outputs the resulting signal y.

 **BandPassFilter:** This function takes as input a [1 x N] vector x (the signal), a scalar Fs (the sampling frequency of the signal), a [1 x 2] vector freq_range (the low and high cut-off frequencies for the bandpass of the filter), and an integer W (the window size of the filter).
 The function creates the filter and applies it to create the output filtered signal y.

+## Audio signal processing

+**mixit:** Obtain a single-track audio recording by mixing the individual tracks of a multi-track audio recording according to the static weights.

+Consider a multi-track audio recording: a uint16 matrix of N columns where each column represents one track, e.g., the recording of one instrument of a band playing a song.
+The input range is between 0 and 65535, a value that a 16-bit analog digital converter would provide.
+This function takes the tracks and generates a weighted sum of them.
+The first input argument is a K-by-N matrix of uint16 values where N is the number of tracks and K is the number of samples per track.
+The second input argument is a vector of N double scalars representing the weights of the tracks.
+The output of the function is a K-element column vector of doubles representing a single-track audio recording obtained by mixing the individual tracks according to the static weights.
+Note that before any of the processing takes place, the audio data is be converted to standard interval of [-1 1].
+That is, uint16 0 is mapped to -1, while 65535 becomes +1.
+The output is in the same range.
+If any element of the final mixed audio is outside of this range, the output is scaled.